Dermatologists Incorporating Natures Ingredients Into Natural Rosacea Treatments

 Topical Japanese Green Tea lotion and cream are among the favorites for rosacea sufferers.
 The green tea derivatives epicatechin, epigallocatechin, epicatechin-3-gallate, and epigallocatechin-3-gallate possess well-documented anti-inflammatory and antioxidant properties that reduce blotchiness, facial redness and hyper-reactive skin.
 Japanese Green Tea at 2% or higher also helps repair the rosacea epidermis, strengthen and thicken this important outer barrier.

-Japanese Green Tea Applications: Cleansers, Moisturizers, Anti-inflammatory Serums, Facial Masks and Tea Bag Therapy
+Japanese Green Tea Applications: Cleansers, Moisturizers, Anti-inflammatory Facial Mist, Facial Masks and Tea Bag Therapy

 Japanese White Tea (White Camellia sinensis)

-Japanese White Tea is very similar to Japanese Green Tea except for the fact that they contain higher concentrations of catechins and polyphenols — both responsible for their strong anti-inflammatory actions on rosacea skin.
+In terms of natural treatments, Japanese White Tea is very similar to Japanese Green Tea except for the fact that they contain higher concentrations of catechins and polyphenols — both responsible for their strong anti-inflammatory actions.
 This may also explain why Japanese White Tea not only treats rosacea redness but reduces the size and number of inflammatory papules (acne rosacea).
 Top quality cosmetic companies are now combining all three teas into serums (Rooibois, Green Tea and White Tea) in order to increase the overall effectiveness of these tea’s unique anti-inflammatory profile.

-Japanese White Tea Applications: Cleansers, Moisturizers, Serums, Facial Masks and Tea Bag Therapy
+Japanese White Tea Applications: Cleansers, Moisturizers, Serums, Facial Masks and Tea Bag Thera

 Chamomile (Matricaria recutita)